 The fund will support academic departments in developing summer seminars conducted by noted scholars in Catholic social teaching and related fields.
 It may also be used by individuals of interdisciplinary groups to support other activities designed to enrich the curriculum by developing an understanding of this tradition.

-Such subjects as the intersection of Catholic theological tradition and the sciences or literature; Catholic social thought and its relation to economics and business just war theory and international policy; the theology of the human person and human rights policies, suggest the broad range of academic disciplines this endowment is intended to support.
+This endowment is intended to support a broad range of academic disciplines, including such subjects as: the intersection of Catholic theological tradition and the sciences or literature; Catholic social thought and its relation to economics and business; just war theory and international policy; and the theology of the human person and human rights policies.

 Proposals should not exceed three pages in length and should include the following.